Holiday Rentals & Lettings in Pitlochry

 FAQs: Holiday Rentals & Lettings in Pitlochry

-If you decide to discover Pitlochry, we recommend planning your holiday ahead of time because it tends to be very high in demand, with an annual average occupation of 72% in the year 2020.
+If you decide to discover Pitlochry, we recommend organising your travels in advance because it tends to be very high in demand, with an annual average occupation of 81% in the previous year.

 In the previous year, the months with the largest number of properties available in Pitlochry were January, November, and April with average availabilities of 34%, 33% and 31%, respectively.
 However, even during the time when availability is the highest, the average is only 32%.
 It would be a good idea to always book a little in advance to be sure to find the rental of your dreams.

 When are there fewer rental options available in Pitlochry?